The Awaab's Law Compliance Checklist for Landlords (2026)

 If you cannot meet the deadlines

-Extensions to the 12-week completion window must be agreed with the tenant in writing before the deadline expires.
-The reason for the extension must be documented.
-If emergency or 10-day deadlines cannot be met — for example, due to contractor unavailability — the landlord must document the reason and implement interim measures (such as a dehumidifier, temporary rehousing, or mould wash) while the full response is mobilised.
+Where the 12-week backstop on additional preventative works cannot reasonably be met, the landlord must document the reason and keep the tenant informed in writing before the deadline.
+If 24-hour, 10-day, 3-day, or 5-day deadlines cannot be met — for example, due to contractor unavailability — the landlord must document the reason and implement interim measures (such as a dehumidifier, temporary rehousing, or mould wash) while the full response is mobilised.
+If the home cannot be made safe within the 5-working-day deadline, the landlord must also offer suitable alternative accommodation.

 Interim measures do not reset the clock.
 They are mitigations, not substitutes for compliance.